-Oil pulling involves swishing a tablespoon (teaspoon for young children) of oil in the mouth for 20 minutes (some say 10-15 minutes) preferably on an empty stomach in the morning.
+Oil pulling involves swishing a tablespoon ( a teaspoon for young children) of oil in the mouth for 20 minutes (some say 10-15 minutes) preferably on an empty stomach in the morning.
 The oil should not be swallowed because it contains bacteria and toxins.
 Oil pulling is followed by tooth brushing and rinsing.

 Studies show that oil pulling with sesame oil reduces plaque, gingivitis, and aerobic microbes as well as mouthwash.
 Sesamol, a part of sesame oil that is not used in the process of saponification, is a potent antioxidant.